How to get started with Office 365 for Nonprofits

 To help your colleagues access Office 365, stay in the Admin centre and click on Users to expand.
 As your organisation grows and evolves, you can manage users, create groups for them to collaborate and keep information secure if they leave:

 Q: How do I access my plans and subscriptions?

 In the Admin centre, please click on Billing and then on Purchase services to see the range of subscriptions available.
-If you haven’t already bought a plan and are looking at which plan you would like to use, you can contact the tt-exchange team for help.
+If you haven’t already bought a plan and are looking at which plan you would like to use, you can contact the Charity Digital Exchange team for help.

 Q: I’ve added subscriptions to my account, how do I access them?

 Scroll down to Billing, then click on Subscriptions.
 On the left-hand side, click on the active subscription that you want to assign, then select your preferred user(s).

 Q: How can I use Office 365 on my mobile device?